Here are several links that you will need for the project.

 In the WCPSS there are two options for principals.
 Admin can use Schoolwires or Blogger.
 This is not the venue to get discuss the technical details of these two platforms.
 I recommend you contact your area DLC to support you in your blogging expeditions.

 There has been much talk about teachers needing to get there Technology credits.
 The Digital Learning Coordinators can support teachers in getting technology credits.
 There are multiple paths to getting tech credits.
-Here is a list of them.
+Here is a list of some pathways to tech credits.
 Contact your area DLC for support or questions.

 1. The North Carolina DPI Digital Learning Competencies – this may be the fastest and easiest way to obtain technology credits.
 The NC DPI created modules for teachers to complete in order to obtain technology credits.
 There are 4 competencies that teachers can choose from.
 Each competency is equal to 1.0 CEU.